-These activities can include agriculture, livestock, fishing, handicrafts, wage labor, and various other income-generating pursuits.
-They are crucial for ensuring food security, building resilience, and promoting self-reliance, particularly in vulnerable communities.
+Livelihood activities are the actions individuals and households undertake to earn a living and meet their basic needs.
+These activities can include crop growing, urban center-based business ventures, livestock rearing, fishing, handicrafts, wage labor, and various other income-generating pursuits.
+They are crucial for ensuring food security, building social resilience, and promoting self-reliance, particularly in vulnerable communities.

 Agriculture: